Alberto Rey: Documentaries

-In 2004, the black and white video “Waters off of Caribarien, Cuba (60:00 run-time) depicting the waters surrounding a small island where many Cubans traveled by raft through the Gulf Stream to Florida, USA, was inducted into the permanent collection of the Burchfield Penney Art Center and later in 2013, it was both screened and acquired by the MEIAC.
-During the same exhibition the MEIAC also screened and acquired the 180-degree view of a stream where steel-head migrate called “Biological Regionalism: Reiter Creek, Sheridan, New York, USA” (Color Videos, five 1:30 run-time videos).
+"Waters off of Caribarien, Cuba" (2004) depicts the waters surrounding a small island where many Cubans traveled by raft through the Gulf Stream to Florida; it was inducted into the permanent collection of the Burchfield Penney Art Center and later in 2013, it was both screened and acquired by the MEIAC.
 It screened in 2017, 2013, and 2005 at the Burchfield Penney Art Center and the Lucille Ball Desi Arnaz Museum, in 2015 at Canisius College, in 2013 at Extremeño e Iberoamericano de Arte Contemporáneo, in 2013 at the Masur Museum, in 2010 at the Memorial Art Gallery, in 2010 at University of Buffalo, in 2008 at Mary Baldwin College, Staunton, VA, in 2008 at Washington and Lee University, in 2007 at Cleveland Institute of Art, in 2007 at the Chautauqua Institution, and in 2005 at the DeadCenter Film Festival, Oklahoma City, OK.

-The 2001 black and white 16mm film “Seeing the Dark” (6:30 run-time) encapsulates Rey's return trip to Cuba and signaled a change in viewpoint to cease depicting his home country in nostalgic methods as described by Lynette M.F.
-Bosch and art historian Mark Denaci in their collection of essays about Rey's work entitled "“Life Streams – Albert Rey’s Cuban and American Art”."
-It was screened in 2015 at Canisius College, 2013 at Extremeño e Iberoamericano de Arte Contemporáneo (Extremaduran and Latin American Museum of Contemporary Art), 2013 at the Burchfield Penney Art Center, 2013 at Masur Museum, 2010 at Memorial Art Gallery, 2010 at the University of Buffalo, 2008 at Mary Baldwin College, 2008 at Washington and Lee University, 2007 at the Chautauqua Institution, 2007 at the Cleveland Institute of Art, 2001 at the Marvel Theater at the State University of New York at Fredonia.